Q*bert: MSX Q*bert (1986)

 Konami, who had distributed the original Q*bert to Japanese arcades in 1983, produced a different game, that kept the title Q*bert, released in Japan and Europe for MSX computers in 1986.
 The main character is a little dragon, and the mechanics are based on Q*bert's Qubes.
 Each of the 50 stages has a different pattern of cubes.
 The competitive 2-player mode assigns each side a different pattern, and the players score points either by completing their pattern first or by pushing the other off the board.

 Q*bert for Game Boy

 Developed by Realtime Associates and published by Jaleco in 1992, this version has 64 boards in different shapes.

 Q*bert 3

 Q*bert 3 for the Super NES was developed by Realtime Associates and published by NTVIC in 1992.
 Jeff Lee worked on the graphics.
 It has gameplay similar to the original, but like the Game Boy game, has larger levels of varying shapes.
 In addition to enemies from the first game, it introduces Frogg, Top Hat, and Derby.

 Q*bert (1999)

 Q*bert is a remake of the 1982 arcade game of the same name with 3D graphics.
-It was developed by Artech Studios and released by Hasbro Interactive on the PlayStation and Microsoft Windows in 1999 and on the Dreamcast in 2000.
+It was developed by Artech Studios and released by Hasbro Interactive on the PlayStation and Microsoft Windows in 1999 and on the Game Boy Color and Dreamcast in 2000.